PROmptOrg/PROmpt/README.md

 1. Run the PROmpt `make start`
 2. If you want to stop all services and delete all volumes: `make clear`
 ## Contributing
 Contributions are welcome!
-Here's how you can contribute to the Ballistic Trajectory Calculator:
+Here's how you can contribute to the PROmpt:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`
 3. Make your changes and commit them: `git commit -am 'Add some feature'`.